 Hardware and sensors

-The Sense sleep tracking system consist of the Sense base unit (pictured above), to be placed on a bedside table, and the Pill motion tracker that attaches to the edge of your pillow case (pictured below).
-The base unit features a range of sensors to monitor the conditions in your bedroom, where as the Pill(ow) tracker keeps an eye out on your movements during sleep.
+The Sense sleep tracking system consists of the Sense base unit (pictured above), to be placed on a bedside table, and the Pill motion tracker that attaches to the edge of your pillowcase (pictured below).
+The base unit features a range of sensors to monitor the conditions in your bedroom, whereas the Pill(ow) tracker keeps an eye out on your movements during sleep.
 The base unit must be connected to your Wi-Fi network and to an Android or iOS app.

 The idea is that if your Sense lights up in red, you should pull up the mobile app and see what is going on in your bedroom.
 Armed with new insight into your bedroom’s current suitability as a sleeping chamber, you could make adjustments to improve it.
 In reality however, you probably already know that your bedroom is too hot or too bright, and there isn’t much to be done about it.
 You probably didn’t need a fancy array of sensors to tell you that.